 Regarding the social and economic considerations, removal of the visitor attractive would inevitably result in the loss of a rural enterprise and related potential job opportunities.
 That said, the attraction is not considered to be a significant employer (particularly now it is 'mothballed'), and the visual enhancements stemming from the proposal are considered to outweigh the economic impacts in any event.
 This is considered further below.

-To sum up on this issue, the enhancement to the AONB resulting from the overall 'package' of proposals is considered to be a material consideration which in this instance overrides the usual policy presumption against new residential development outside of defined settlements.
+'package' of proposals is considered to be a material consideration which in this instance overrides the usual policy presumption against new residential development outside of defined settlements.

 Sustainability